-Full Faith & Credit Refunding Obligation Bonds, Series 2020 held by US Bank for refinancing and consolidation of debt.
-The amount of the bonds is \$6,565,000 and carries an interest rate between 3.0 and 4.0 %.
-Bonds are dated November 19, 2020.
-Liability and repayment of the debt is allocated between governmental activities, water activities, and sewer activities.
-Original balance of \$5,135,000 is the sewer activities portion.
+Full Faith & Credit Refunding Obligation Bonds, Series 2020, held by US Bank for refinancing and consolidation of debt.
+The bonds are \$6,565,000 and carry an interest rate between 3.0 and 4.0 %.
+The bonds are dated November 19, 2020.
+Liability and repayment of the debt are allocated between governmental activities, water activities, and sewer activities.
+The original balance of \$5,135,000 is the sewer activities portion.
 This portion will be fully retired in 2055.
-This bond is reported on the schedule as three separate amounts because it is reported by three different activities, governmental activities, water activities, and sewer activities.
+This bond is reported on the schedule as three separate amounts because it is reported by three different activities: governmental, water, and sewer.

-Full Faith & Credit Refunding Obligation Bonds, Series 2020 held by US Bank for refinancing and consolidation of debt.
-The amount of the bonds is \$6,565,000 and carries an interest rate between 3.0 and 4.0 %.
-Bonds are dated November 19, 2020.
-Liability and repayment of the debt is allocated between governmental activities, water activities, and sewer activities.
-Original balance of \$555,000 is the water activities portion.
-This portion will be fully re-tired in 2026.
-This bond is reported on the schedule as three separate amounts because it is reported by three different activities, governmental activities, water activities, and sewer activities.
+Full Faith & Credit Refunding Obligation Bonds, Series 2020, held by US Bank for refinancing and consolidation of debt.
+The bonds are \$6,565,000 and carry an interest rate between 3.0 and 4.0 %.
+The bonds are dated November 19, 2020.
+Liability and repayment of the debt are allocated between governmental activities, water activities, and sewer activities.
+The original balance of \$555,000 is the water activities portion.
+This portion will be fully retired in 2026.
+This bond is reported on the schedule as three separate amounts because it is reported by three different activities: governmental, water, and sewer.